What is an RFP? A 2026 Guide

 6. Make a Final Selection

-After coming up with your final choice, inform all the vendor you’ve shortlisted, regardless if you’ve chosen them or not.
+After coming up with your final choice, inform all the vendors you’ve shortlisted, regardless of whether you’ve chosen them or not.
 To those that didn’t make the cut, provide feedback on why they weren’t chosen – they may still be a viable option for your company in the future and you should try and be on good terms with them.

 Using software for generating RFPs such as Provalido, RFP360, Loopio and others help you: